funbox/api-blueprint/API Blueprint Specification.md

     + Body

 #### Description
-Specifies the HTTP message-body of a payload section.
+Specifies the message-body of a payload or message section.

 #### Example